Campfire Tales (1997 film): Reception

-Home media

-The film was released direct-to-video in overseas countries by Initial Entertainment Group, first on May 16, 1997 in the United Kingdom, and then on June 13, 1997 in Germany.
-In Australia, it was released during September 1997 by Eagle Entertainment and Time Life Video.
-Campfire Tales was intended to be released theatrically in America in 1997, with the film attracting interest from Warner Bros. and Paramount, who nearly gave it a wide release to 2,000 theaters following the success of Scream.
-The theatrical distribution deals never eventuated, with New Line Home Entertainment later acquiring the North American rights to Campfire Tales, releasing it on VHS in the United States and Canada on September 22, 1998.
-Promotional material from 1998 compared Campfire Tales to the Scream series and I Know What You Did Last Summer, despite the fact the film itself had been conceived prior to both of these.

-It subsequently received a release on DVD by New Line on August 30, 2005.
-Beginning on May 12, 2015, the film was briefly made available for digital streaming by the Warner Bros.
-Digital Distribution branch, in addition to being re-released on DVD in North America as part of the Warner Archive Collection.
-It was re-released on DVD in Germany on August 8, 2020, after being out of print for several years in Europe.
-The reissue used the original 1997 German VHS artwork, and was limited to 1000 copies.

 Legacy

 The 2003 Bollywood horror film Darna Mana Hai was loosely based on the 1997 version of Campfire Tales.

-In 2019, Den of Geek included it on their list of "12 Underrated Scream-Inspired Horror Movies of the Late 90s", commenting that the film had a "smart script" and had garnered a cult following.
+In 2019, Den of Geek included it on their list of "12 Underrated Scream-Inspired Horror Movies of the Late 90s", commenting that the film had a "smart script".

-In 2021, Dread Central included it on their list of "10 Scream-Inspired Slashers We Fully Forgot About".
-They labelled it a "semi-forgotten 1997 horror anthology put out by New Line Cinema about ten minutes after the release of Scream", adding that "It’s not a slasher per se, but everything about this urban legend horror moment reeks of post-Scream panic.
+In 2021, Dread Centrals Josh Korngut included it on his list of "10 Scream-Inspired Slashers We Fully Forgot About".
+He labelled it a "semi-forgotten 1997 horror anthology put out by New Line Cinema about ten minutes after the release of Scream", adding that "It’s not a slasher per se, but everything about this urban legend horror moment reeks of post-Scream panic.
 That said, it’s great [...]
 It stars a bunch of people who have since become famous, including Christine Taylor, Ron Livingston, Amy Smart and James Marsden.
 While some of the entries in this anthology are better than others, it’s still an unmissable late-90s classic."